Asmat Begum

-Asmat Begum (died 1621) was the wife of Mirza Ghias Beg, the Prime minister of the Mughal emperor Jahangir, and the mother of Mughal empress Nur Jahan, the power behind the emperor.
+Asmat Begum (died 1621) was the wife of Mirza Ghiyas Beg, the Prime minister of the Mughal emperor Jahangir, and the mother of Mughal empress Nur Jahan, the power behind the emperor.
 Asmat Begum was also the paternal grandmother of Empress Mumtaz Mahal, for whom the Taj Mahal was built.

 Family

 Asmat Begum was the daughter of Mirza Ala-ud-Daula Aqa Mulla and a member of the illustrious Aqa Mulla clan.
 She was a wise, well-educated, accomplished and highly cultured lady.
-She had a brother, Ibrahim Khan, who served as the governor of Bengal during Emperor Jahangir's reign.
+She had a brother, Ibrahim Khan Fath-i-Jang, who served as the governor of Bengal during Emperor Jahangir's reign.

 Marriage

 Asmat Begum was married to the Persian noble, Mirza Ghiyas Beg, the youngest son of Khvajeh Mohammad-Sharif, a Persian noble of Tehran and a vizier to the governor of Khorasan.
-The couple had seven children together: Mohammad Sharif, Ibrahim Khan, Itiqad Khan, Manija Begum, Asaf Khan, Sahlia and Mehr-un-Nissa (later Empress Nur Jahan).
+The couple had seven children together: Muhammad Sharif, Shapur Itiqad Khan, Abu'l-Hasan Asaf Khan, Manija Begum (wife of Mir Qasim known as Qasim Khan Juvayni), Khadija Begum (wife of Hakim Beg later Hakim Khan), Mihr-un-Nissa Begum (later Empress Nur Jahan), and another daughter married to Sadiq Khan.

 For unknown reasons, Ghias Beg and his family had suffered a reversal in fortune in 1576 and soon found circumstances intolerable in their homeland of Persia.
 Drawn to the favourable climate of Emperor Akbar's court in Agra, the family decided to migrate to India.
 Ghias Beg became a trusted minister under both Akbar and his son Jahangir and was awarded the title of 'I'timad-ud-Daulah' ("Pillar of the State") for his services.

 However, while serving as the diwan to an amir-ul-umara in 1607, Ghias Beg was charged with embezzling Rs.
 50,000, which led to a decrease in his rank and status at court.
 In 1611, Asmat Begum's second daughter, Mehr-un-Nissa, caught the eye of the reigning emperor Jahangir at the palace Meena Bazaar.
 The emperor proposed immediately and they were married within the same year.
 This marriage again led to a dramatic rise in the fortunes of Asmat Begum and Ghias Beg's family.
 Ghias Beg was given a substantial increase in mansab and made wazir of the whole dominion in 1611.
 Likewise, their sons Asaf Khan and Itiqad Khan were also given high positions and mansabs in the empire.